This article originally appeared on VICE UK.

 If I didn't know the answer, I'd stall and check this bible, while thinking up a guess or a lie.
 Just like when someone stops you on the street for directions, anything's better than that abject admission of failure, "I really don't know, sorry."

 As weeks wore on, a game emerged between wardens of making up silly answers to difficult questions; the more ridiculous, the better.
 The best zinger I heard was that the Grand Ballroom electricity was powered by hamsters running underground on little wheels.
 God, we knew how to laugh.

 The salacious summer ends with a boat party on the Thames.
-The rumour was that the Buckingham Palace demob "do" used to be held in the palace until some horny couples started rutting on the throne.
+The rumor was that the Buckingham Palace demob "do" used to be held in the palace until some horny couples started boning on the throne.

-So, everyone gets tarted up, pays £12 for a vodka and coke and realises London at night all looks the same.
+So everyone gets dressed up, pays $18 for a vodka soda, and realizes London at night all looks the same.
 You stare into the cold river, knowing that, very soon, you'll be returning to university with a heavy heart and jaundiced skin.

 You promise to maintain the lifelong friendships, but the memories of the best summer of your mediocre young life last much longer than the people, most of whom you never see again.
 Plus: you get to say you've taken a shit at the Queen's house.